caucy/batch_ping/README.md

 ```

 It sends ICMP packet(s) and waits for a response.
 If it receives a response,
 it calls the "receive" callback.
-When it's finished, it calls the "finish"
+When it's finished, can call the "OnFinish"
 callback.

 ## Installation: